Mark Bower

-Mark James Bower (born 23 January 1980) is an English former professional footballer who played as a centre back and is the current manager of Bradford Park Avenue.
+Mark James Bower (born 23 January 1980) is an English manager and former professional footballer who played as a centre back.
+He was most recently manager of Guiseley.

 Born in Bradford, he played for more than a decade with his hometown club Bradford City until his release in May 2009.
 He moved to Darlington, where he spent just one season, then dropped into non-League football with FC Halifax Town.
 Bower also had loan spells with York City and Luton Town.